Mause/duckdb_engine/README.md

 Duckdb's SQL parser is based on the PostgreSQL parser, but not all features in PostgreSQL are supported in duckdb.
 Because the `duckdb_engine` dialect is derived from the `postgresql` dialect, `SQLAlchemy` may try to use PostgreSQL-only features.
 Below are some caveats to look out for.

 ### Auto-incrementing ID columns
 When defining an Integer column as a primary key, `SQLAlchemy` uses the `SERIAL` datatype for PostgreSQL.
-Duckdb does not yet support this datatype because it's a non-standard PostgreSQL legacy type, so a workaround is to use the `SQLAlchemy.Sequence()` object to auto-increment the key.
+Duckdb does not yet support this datatype because it's a non-standard PostgreSQL legacy type.
+In order to fix this, `duckdb-engine` automatically adds a sequence object on model creation to auto-increment the key.
 For more information on sequences, you can find the [`SQLAlchemy Sequence` documentation here](https://docs.sqlalchemy.org/en/14/core/defaults.html#associating-a-sequence-as-the-server-side-default).

-The following example demonstrates how to create an auto-incrementing ID column for a simple table:
+The following example demonstrates how to manually create an auto-incrementing ID column for a simple table:

 ```python
 >>> import sqlalchemy